-The global vertical farming market size stood at US\$2.13 billion in 2018, and is projected to reach US\$12.04 billion by 2026, exhibiting a CAGR of 24.8% during the forecast period.
-Rising concern towards organic food among consumers pertaining to increasing health issues is expected to elevate the global vertical farming market.
+The global vertical farming market size stood at US\$2.13 billion in 2018, and is projected to reach US\$12.04 billion by 2026, exhibiting a compound annual growth rate of 24.8% during the forecast period.5 Rising concern towards organic food among consumers pertaining to increasing health issues is expected to elevate the global vertical farming market.
 In addition, increasing demand for high-quality food, technological advancements in agriculture techniques, and growing urbanization are some of the significant factors impacting global vertical farming industry growth.
-With the unprecedented growth of the world population, the demand for urban agriculture is increasing.
+With the unprecedented growth of the world population, the demand for urban agriculture is increasing.6